NSITulator/NSITulatorWeb/README.md

 ====
 * Give user checkboxes to choose which subject to drop out of the suggestions.
 * Use data analysis to give recommendations to user for the current semesters.
+* Add option to calculate percentage required in future semesters to achieve specified targets.
 * Expand to other colleges.